romainkassel/10_inception/README.md

 To log in, you can use the following credentials:
 - System: `MySQL`
 - Server: `mariadb:3306`
-- User: value of `GRAFANA_USER` from the .env file
+- User: value of `MYSQL_USER` from the .env file
 - Password: content from `secrets/db_password.txt`
 - Database: value of `MYSQL_DATABASE` from the .env file

 ### Grafana

 Grafana is a monitoring and observability tool.

-For this project, data sources come from Redis cache and MariaDB.
+For this project, data sources come from Redis cache and MariaDB containers.

 Go to following URL: `https://{DOMAIN_NAME}/grafana/login` (for instance: `https://rkassel.42.fr/grafana/login`)